Find the Best Help Desk Software

 Help desk software goes beyond troubleshooting by offering smart tools for automating the resolution process, such as auto-assign features (allocate tickets to specific technicians based on skills required or issue type) or shared macros (predetermined fix actions auto-prescribed for a simple or recurring issue).
 Additionally, many provide self-service resources for your staff and customers to relieve the burden of troubleshooting.
 Lastly, reporting and analytics tools offer valuable insight about your help desk operations, such as average resolution times, trends in past tickets, user sentiment, etc.

-Core Functionality:* et, Service Request, and Issue Management
+- Ticket, Service Request, and Issue Management

 - Integrated Live Chat